MarzinZ/shadowsocks-windows/README.md

-[for test] Shadowsocks for Windows
+[for test01] Shadowsocks for Windows
 =======================

 [![Build Status]][Appveyor]